 {\figurename} {\ref{figSectionIV_Figure_1b}} and {\figurename} {\ref{figSectionIV_Figure_1c}} illustrate the two-user capacity regions of CAPA-MACs and CAPA-BCs, respectively.
 In {\figurename} {\ref{figSectionIV_Figure_1b}}, the corner points represent different SIC orders, with the remaining region formed by time-sharing between these points.
 The BC capacity region in {\figurename} {\ref{figSectionIV_Figure_1c}} is the convex hull of its dual MAC capacity regions.
-These figures demonstrate that CAPAs achieve larger capacity regions than SPDAs in both MAC and BC scenarios, owing to their ability to fully exploit spatial resources.
+These figures demonstrate that CAPAs achieve larger capacity regions than SPDAs in both MAC and BC scenarios.
+Additionally, increasing the aperture size further expands the capacity region.